The Gauss--skizze decomposition is a Goresky-MacPherson stratification: Good Cech cover

 \begin{proof} Indeed, to have a \v Cech cover, it is necessary to have open sets and that their multiple intersections are contractible.
 We have shown that $\underline{A_{\sigma}}$ is contractible.
 Applying the construction above, we thicken every stratum in $\underline{A_{\sigma}}$.
 Condition 4 of this construction implies that to cover our space we need the union of all thickened strata lying in $\underline{A_{\sigma_i}}$, which we denote by $\underline{A_{\sigma}}^{+}$.

 Multiple intersections are contractible.
 For simplicity we consider the case of two intersecting sets, where $A=\underline{A_{\sigma}}^{+}$ and $B= \underline{A_{\sigma'}}^{+}$.
 We have shown in the lemma \ref{L:un} that if the intersection is non-empty then there exists a unique greatest lower bound.
-Therefore, by the deformation retract lemma \ref{L:DeR}, all the signatures in $A\cap B$ retract onto this greatest lower bound.
-Theorem \ref{T:cell} states that the stratum is contractible.
+So, we can identify $A\cap B$ to the tubular neighbourhood of $\underline{A_{\tau}}$, where $\tau$ is the meet of $\sigma$ and $\sigma'$ given by lemma~\ref{L:un}.
+Theorem \ref{T:clostra} states that $\underline{A_{\tau}}$ is contractible.
 The generalisation can be easily obtained by induction.
 Therefore, multiple intersections are contractible. \end{proof}

 \eject